linino/zephyr/boards/arm/nrf52_primo/doc/nrf52_primo.rst

    samples/basic/button

 You can build and flash the examples to make sure Zephyr is running correctly on your board.
 The button and LED definitions can be found in :file:`boards/arm/nrf52_primo/board.h`.

 References
 **********

 .. target-notes::

-FIXME: ADD STUFF HERE